McKenzie method

 The McKenzie method is a technique primarily used in physical therapy.
 It was developed in the late 1950s by New Zealand physiotherapist Robin McKenzie.
 In 1981 he launched the concept which he called "Mechanical Diagnosis and Therapy (MDT)" – a system encompassing assessment, diagnosis and treatment for the spine and extremities.
 MDT categorises patients' complaints not on an anatomical basis, but subgroups them by the clinical presentation of patients.

-McKenzie exercises involve spinal extension exercises, as opposed to Williams flexion exercises, which involve lumbar flexion exercises.
+McKenzie exercises involve spinal extension, flexion, lateral shift, combined extension with lateral shift, and rotation with flexion motion exercises.
+The prescribed movement for the patient will all depend on how the patient responds to the movement.
+Patients often respond well spinal extension, however, the method does not shy away from other directions.

 Effectiveness

 There is some evidence that the McKenzie method is more effective than certain alternatives at reducing pain and disability in chronic (but not acute) lower back pain.
 A 2019 systematic review found evidence that the method could reduce chronic lower back pain in the short term and enhance function in the longer term, but that most studies of the treatment had methodological flaws, such as small sample sizes and a lack of blinding.
 Similarly, a 2022 meta-analysis found that "classification" approaches to lower back pain (of which the McKenzie system is one) may be slightly more effective than alternatives, but that the evidence is insufficient to support these approaches over others.
 In subacute (i.e., between acute and chronic) lower back pain, the McKenzie method has not been shown to produce a significant reduction of symptoms nor disability.
 Moreover, exercises targeting midline strengthening, as used in the McKenzie method, are no more helpful for lower back pain than conventional flexion and extension exercises.